Work Access Platforms in General Industry

-Cal/OSHA requires that in General Industry permanent work platforms are installed with fixed ladders or stairways in these locations.
-Not personal fall arrest equipment.
+In these locations for General Industry, Cal/OSHA requires that permanent work platforms be installed with fixed ladders or stairways, not personal fall arrest equipment.

 - Cal/OSHA Title 8 Subchapter 7.
 General Industry Safety Orders §3270.
 Access General. (a) Access to every permanent elevated work location shall be by means of either fixed ladders or permanent ramps or stairways. (b) Every permanent elevated work location, where there is machinery, equipment, or material which is customarily operated or frequently repaired, serviced, adjusted, or otherwise handled and every other permanent elevated work location shall be provided with a safe platform or maintenance runway.

 Many times clients will attempt to install personal fall arrest equipment or just allow the employee to free climb.
 The problem with this approach is there is typically very low fall distances that will allow the fallen worker to strike the lower level or strike equipment on the way down.
 The costs of one minor injury such as a broken wrist or ankle will far exceed the cost of the work platform.